anirbanghoshsbi/Long-Short-Term-Memory/Understanding_LSTM.md

 {Doug , Jane ,Spot,saw,.} these are the unique words and the dictionary is formed of these words only.Our Network Needs to _learn_ the pattern in sequence of the data in dictionary._So if I have the most recent word as Doug then the network should propose the most frequent word as either saw or . as these are the most frequent word to follow after a name._

+Now let us assume that the Neural Network Predicts that the word after Doug is _saw_ now the Network needs to make the next prediction and it is now a name as probablistically it is evident that after the word saw we normally the NN gives a name say either Doug , or Jane or Spot.
+But the issue arises when we have a Doug saw Doug prediction.
+The LSTM allows to prevent mistakes like these with its multiple neural networks each for a particular task say selection, forgetting or ignoring etc. which prevents issues like Doug saw Doug kind of issues.